SOS Children's Village Banda Aceh

 What we do in Banda Aceh

-In 2005, SOS Children's Villages Indonesia launched its first family strengthening programmes.
-These programmes are intended to support families at risk of abandoning their children and to encourage families to stay together.
+Strengthen families: In 2005, SOS Children's Villages Indonesia launched its first family strengthening programmes.
+We aim to support families at risk of abandoning their children and to encourage families to stay together.
 SOS Children's Villages works with local authorities and other service providers to support families and enable them to take good care of their children.

-Boys usually become part of the SOS Youth Programme when they start vocational training or go on to higher education.
-With the support of qualified youth workers, the young people develop perspectives for their future, learn to shoulder responsibility and increasingly make their own decisions.
-They are encouraged to develop team spirit and build up contacts with relatives and friends, as well as with the relevant authorities and potential employers.
+Support for young people: With the support of qualified youth workers, young people can develop perspectives for their future, learn to shoulder responsibility and increasingly make their own decisions.
+They are encouraged to build up contacts with relatives and friends, as well as with the relevant authorities and potential employers.